 - How do you support remote and in-person work?

-“Our organization follows a hybrid work structure where employees can work remotely or from the office, as needed, based on demands of specific tasks or personal work preferences.
-Working from the office is encouraged when working on tasks that require a high degree of collaboration.”
+- “Our organization follows a hybrid work structure where employees can work remotely or from the office, as needed, based on demands of specific tasks or personal work preferences.
+Working from the office is encouraged for tasks that require a high degree of collaboration.”

 Questions to Ask Yourself